 Due to a limited quantity of course offerings provided at Harvest Preparatory School, student schedule changes will only be accommodated on a case-by-case basis.
 Students are required to complete the Schedule Change Request Form and return it to the Guidance Department with a parent/guardian signature in order to be considered.
-No student schedules will be changed during the first week of school.
+No student schedules will be changed during the first week of school or after the Add/Drop date, as established by the school each semester.
 The administration reserves the right to approve or deny student schedule changes for any reason.